All articles

 Every inbound reply on a deal runs through a classifier that scores it against every open task.
 Each task gets a confidence number 0-1:

 • ≥ 0.85 (high) — task auto-completes.
-You'll see it in the Activity feed as "AI auto-completed" with the quote as evidence.
+The task drops into the Plan view's Done group with "AI auto-completed" and the quote as evidence.

 • 0.60 to 0.84 (medium) — task moves to proposed_complete.
-A pinned card shows up on the Activity tab.
+A card surfaces under the Approvals filter.

 • < 0.60 — no match.
 Task stays where it was; the reply is still stored as a message on the thread.